k2view-academy/K2View-Academy/articles/31_external_resources/04_invoke_soap_call_example.md

 For more options, available for this command, please see [here](https://docs.oracle.com/javase/7/docs/technotes/tools/share/wsimport.html).

-The outcome when running this command is a new package, containing 2 Java files, one of them is an interface.
+The outcome when running this command is a new package, containing 2 Java files, one of them is an interface and the other one is the "service".
 These files contain java methods that can be used smoothly, in Fabric code, without being aware of the protocol or format, SOAP XML in this case.
 The file names are derived from the names in WSDL.

 **Note**: the generated code is using the JAX-WS built in JAVA library.
 There is no need to use an external JAR.